mre/mre.github.io.v2/blog/2017-rust-url-shortener.md

 ### Actually shortening URLs

 Let's implement the URL shortener itself.
-You might be surpised how much was written about URL shortening [all over the web](https://blog.codinghorror.com/url-shortening-hashes-in-practice/).
+You might be surprised how much was written about URL shortening [all over the web](https://blog.codinghorror.com/url-shortening-hashes-in-practice/).
 One common way is to create [short urls using base 62 conversion](http://stackoverflow.com/questions/742013/how-to-code-a-url-shortener).

 After looking around some more, I found this sweet crate called [harsh](https://github.com/archer884/harsh), which perfectly fits the bill.